Keeping a chicken run clean in 7 easy steps.

 Before we start looking at those areas, let's deal with the subject of Avian Influenza (bird flu).
 The way it's transmitted should guide our cleaning methods.

-Bird flu is spread between birds (including chickens) from wild birds – mainly, but not exclusively, migrating waterfowl.
+The disease is spread between birds (including chickens) from wild birds – mainly, but not exclusively, migrating waterfowl.

 The virus which causes Avian Influenza can remain in any contaminated material for up to 50 days – longer in wet conditions(1).
 Its effects on poultry are fatal.
 If even one bird in a flock is found to be contaminated, the entire flock must be euthanised.